sarathkumar1304/End-to-End-Customer-Churn-Prediction/README.md

 **Docker Container:** The pipeline utilizes Docker containers to package the application code, model artifacts, and both the frontend and backend components.
 This containerization ensures consistent deployment across different environments and simplifies the deployment process.

-Streamlit: The Docker container, along with the required dependencies, is deployed on a DigitalOcean droplet.
-DigitalOcean provides a cloud hosting solution that allows for scalability, reliability, and easy management of the web application.
+**Streamlit:** The Docker container, along with the required dependencies, is deployed on a  droplet Streamlit.
+Streamlit provides a cloud hosting solution that allows for scalability, reliability, and easy management of the web application.

 **Web App:** The web application is accessible via a web browser, providing a user-friendly interface for interacting with the prediction functionality.
 Users can input new data and obtain predictions from the deployed model.

 **Prediction:** The deployed model uses the input data from the web application to generate predictions.
 These predictions are then displayed to the user via the web interface.

+**Evidently AI :** A tools for model monitering and data drifting detection when new data comes in.

 **CI/CD Pipeline:** The pipeline is automated using GitHub Actions, which allows for continuous integration and deployment of the application.
 This automation ensures that the application is always up-to-date and provides a consistent experience for users.